Module title |

 30 credits

-The module Events and Experience Management in the Arts requires students to design and pitch an event idea.
-This gives students the opportunity to gain experience in a real industry setting and apply theory through practice.
-Students will follow a brief from an arts organisation while at the same time coming up with an events proposal that demonstrates the creative and practical skills needed to plan a successful event that meets the objectives of the organisation.
+This module will require you to design and pitch an event idea.
+You'll gain experience in a real industry setting and apply theory through practice.
+You'll follow a live brief from an arts organisation and develop an events proposal that demonstrates the creative and practical skills needed to plan a successful event that meets the objectives of the organisation.

 |